-Causes of a headache and blurred vision will usually have additional symptoms.
-Some of these conditions can have serious complications, so people should not hesitate to see a doctor if they have severe symptoms.
+The various conditions causing both headache and blurred vision will usually have additional symptoms.
+Some of these conditions can have serious complications, so people should contact a doctor if they have severe symptoms.

-This article will discuss five possible causes of a headache and blurred vision, as well as treatments and when to see a doctor.
+This article will discuss five possible causes of a headache and blurred vision, treatment options, and when to contact a doctor.

 However, doctors associate far fewer conditions with both blurred vision and headache, especially when they occur at the same time.

-Some of the possible conditions that can cause simultaneous headache and blurred vision include:
+Some conditions that can cause simultaneous headaches and blurred vision include:

-Some of the other symptoms that doctors commonly associate with migraine include:
+Some of the other symptoms associated with migraine include:

 - sensitivity to light and sound